FelipeQue/labmedical/README.md

 - **SCSS**
 - **Typescript**

-## Extra libraries
+## Extra libraries 📔

-The following libraries were installed and recruited in the development of LABMedical:
+The following libraries were installed *and recruited* in the development of LABMedical:

 - **FontAwesome**
 @fortawesome/angular-fontawesome@0.14.1
-@fortawesome/fontawesome-svg-core@6.5.2
-@fortawesome/free-regular-svg-icons@6.5.2
 @fortawesome/free-solid-svg-icons@6.5.2

 - **NG Bootstrap**